 3. Export International Employee's Expenses

-Since you’ll still be reimbursing these employees outside of Abacus, the .CSV exports will now show 2 additional columns - one for reimbursement amount in USD, and another with the employee’s home currency - so you don’t need to do any additional tricks in order to figure out what your employees are owed.
+Since you’ll still be be reimbursing these employees outside of Abacus, the .CSV exports will now show 2 additional columns - one for for reimbursement amount in USD, and another with the employee’s home currency - so you don’t need to do any additional tricks in order to figure out what your employees are owed.

 We use the conversion rate based on the date of the expense.
 We do the conversion directly between the expense currency and the home currency (i.e. it doesn't get converted to USD first).
 If the expense currency matches the home currency, we just use a rate of 1 so that it will match exactly.